 Two Options: Step forward into growth or Step back into Safety

-by Nguyen Thi Minh Giang, Director of Talent and Culture, Mekong Capital
+Author: Nguyen Thi Minh Giang, HR Consulting Director, Mekong Capital

 I remember when I joined Mekong Capital as HR Officer in 2010, I was the most junior team member at that time.
 I only had experiences in recruitment and zero experience in other HR functions and Le was assigned as my mentor.

 Every time I had a weekly meeting with Dieu Le, these were mixed feelings and unpredictable results.
 That might be a consulting meeting when I felt upset because I doubted that I did not fit with Mekong Capital and she was there to help me clarify and generate the answers.
 There was another time when Le coached me on how I could be responsible instead of kept blaming the other people.
 She was the person who encouraged me to speak out and try my new initiatives: Organized Halloween party, Sent Thank You Letter to Employees’ parents. etc…She saw something new and potential in me.